 I’m a Professor of English at California State University, Long Beach (CSULB), where I have taught classes in British literature and culture of the Victorian period since 2007.
 I recently completed a seven-year period serving as a Co-Lead Undergraduate Advisor for the English Department, and during 2021-22 I was Chair of CSULB’s Academic Senate

-.
 I have also held leadership positions in CSULB’s Curriculum and Educational Policies Council and in CSULB’s chapter of the California Faculty Association (SEIU 1983).
-I believe in the principles of shared governance in higher education
+I support the principles of shared governance in higher education

 EducationB.A.
 Augustana College (IL), 2000, English and French with a Minor in Geology